Embody SPE: Pre-proposal Intelligent Public Pipelines

 6. Budget & Financial Governance

-• Operational costs: 4,405 LPT / $10,000.
+• Operational Costs: 4,348 LPT / $10,000.
 Infrastructure, runtime, measurement, and support costs for the proving workload during the grant window.

 Multisig Composition

-Treasury actions would proceed through that governed multisig path, and if funds need to be returned, the remaining balance can be sent back to the Livepeer treasury in LPT through the same governance process described in the separate wallet governance packet.
+Treasury actions will proceed through a 3/5 signature scheme path.
+If funds need to be returned, the remaining balance can be converted to LPT and sent back to the Livepeer treasury through the governance process described in the separate wallet governance packet.

 7. Addressing Past Feedback

-We want to thank the Livepeer stakeholders who gave feedback publicly and privately on the earlier versions of this preproposal.
-That feedback improved the proposal materially.
-It surfaced three important issues: the security boundary needed to be clearer, the scope was still too abstract, and the budget needed to match the size of the work more credibly.
+We want to thank the Livepeer stakeholders who gave feedback on earlier versions of this pre-proposal.
+That feedback improved the proposal materially by surfacing three important issues: the security boundary needed to be clearer, the scope was too abstract, and the budget needed to match the size of the work more credibly.

 This revision responds directly to those points.
-It narrows the first workload claim, makes the public consumer path and governance shape more legible, moves deeper technical and financial detail into linked docs, and ties the four-month ask to reviewable milestone outputs.
-During the core engineering period, the team will remain responsive to ongoing feedback from Livepeer stakeholders and incorporate useful improvements as the work progresses.
+It narrows the first workload claim, explicitly defines the system as an open-source tool rather than a decentralized protocol, makes the public consumer path and governance shape more legible, and ties the four-month ask to reviewable milestone outputs.
+During the core engineering period, the team will remain responsive to ongoing feedback and incorporate useful improvements.

-This appendix is the deeper review bundle behind the shorter forum post.
-The post stays high level; the linked docs carry the architecture, roadmap, budget, and governance detail.
+This appendix serves as the deeper review bundle behind the shorter forum post.
+The post stays high-level; the linked docs carry the architecture, roadmap, budget, and governance detail.

 Repositories